When is the BEST Time to Visit Moraine Lake?

 Moraine Lake in August

 If you thought July was busy, it will not get much better in Banff in August.
 It’s a busy time, even more than in July.
-By August, Moraine Lake is still thawed, and most of the hikes and scrambles are good to go.
+By August, Moraine Lake is still thawed, and most of the hikes and scrambles in the area are good to go.
 Late August is even a great time to summit Mount Temple.
 August, hands down, is the best time to visit Moraine Lake, and temperatures will be the best they will be all year.

 Moraine Lake in September